MrLawrenceAwe/report-generator-api/README.md

 ## Generate outlines and reports

-`clients/cli/stream_report.py` streams status updates to your terminal, saves finished artifacts under `clients/cli/generated_reports/`, and can optionally persist the raw NDJSON stream.
+`clients/cli/stream_report.py` (run via `python -m clients.cli.stream_report` or `python -m clients.cli`) streams status updates to your terminal, saves finished artifacts under `clients/cli/generated_reports/`, and can optionally persist the raw NDJSON stream.
 It talks to the FastAPI service you launched in the quickstart, but the HTTP layer is an internal implementation detail—you interact with Explorer through this CLI.

 Want to build a custom frontend or automate report generation elsewhere?
 Read `docs/report_workflow.md` for endpoint contracts, NDJSON event sequencing, model override semantics, and persistence notes.